Analytical cell size distribution: lineage-population bias and parameter inference

 This analytical prediction is in perfect agreement with numerical resolutions of the PBE using a finite difference method with an implicit scheme, shown on \cref{fig_lin_pop_large_x} right, for three different values of $\beta=0.5$, $1$ and $1.5$.

 Finally, we obtain the lineage-population bias by comparing \cref{eq_psi_small,eq_phi_small}:

 When $\beta_0=1$, there is no lineage-population bias as predicted in \cref{sec_exact_bias}.
 Indeed, $ \psi^{b(x)}(x)$ is equal to $\phi^{2xb(x)}(x)/x \underset{x \rightarrow 0}{\sim} x^{\gamma_0+1}/x = \phi^{b(x)}(x)$, where the factor $x$ and the modified kernel $2xb(x)$ that increases coefficient $\gamma_0$ by $1$ exactly compensate.
-Interestingly, there is no bias for any value $\beta_0 < 1$, which, following the discussion of \cref{sec_exact_bias}, implies that there is no correlation between size and divisions.
-Indeed, with deterministic partitioning, the daughter cell inherits half the volume of its mother, so that the only way to reach vanishing sizes it to divide a lot, whereas when all fractions of volume are allowed at division, a cell can also reach small sizes with few divisions if it inherits a small fraction of its mother volume.
+Interestingly, there is no bias for any value $\beta_0 < 1$, which, following the discussion of \cref{sec_exact_bias}, implies that there is no correlation between the size of a cell and the number of divisions along its lineage.
+Indeed, with deterministic partitioning, the daughter cell inherits half the volume of its mother, so that the only way to reach vanishing sizes is to divide a lot, whereas when all fractions of volume are allowed at division, a cell can also reach small sizes with few divisions if it inherits a small fraction of its mother volume.
 As a consequence, the correspondence between final size and number of divisions is blurred by the presence of noise in the volume partitioning.

-On the other hand, when $\beta_0 \geq 1$, that is for cell growing slower than exponential in the region of small sizes, the lineage-population bias depends on $\beta_0$.
+On the other hand, when $\beta_0 \geq 1$, that is for cells growing slower than exponential in the region of small sizes, the lineage-population bias depends on $\beta_0$.
 Surprisingly, the lineage statistics is biased towards small cells as compared to the population statistics, unlike what we expected from the knowledge of deterministic partitioning.
-This suggests a correlation between small sizes and small numbers of divisions, that may be explained by the fact that cells that reach very small sizes, because of extremely-asymmetric partitioning, must grow during a very long time before reaching sizes at which they are likely to divide again, and end up with less divisions than average.
+This suggests a positive correlation between small sizes and small numbers of divisions, that may be explained as follows.
+Cells born with very small sizes, because of extremely-asymmetric partitioning allowed by stochastic kernel $b$, grow very slowly because $\beta_0 \geq 1$ and take a long time before reaching average sizes at which they are likely to divide again (which is not the case for $\beta_0<1$).
+Therefore, these small cells end up with less divisions than average.